 Because, yes, it was that good.

-I loved everything about this recipe – from the flavorful RAGÚ sauce (I used Thick & Hearty Roasted Garlic this time around) to the ultra-cheese topping to the tasty Italian sausage – and it all came together into the kind of dinner that The Husband and I devoured in only one sitting.
+I loved everything about this recipe – from the flavorful RAGÚ sauce (I used Thick & Hearty Roasted Garlic this time around) to the ultra-cheese topping to the tasty Italian sausage – and it all came together into the kind of dinner that an old friend of mine and I devoured in only one sitting.

 The only “downside” to this recipe?